Privacy rights at border draw scrutiny under Trump immigration crackdown

 "These unlimited searches threaten Americans' security by distracting our focus from terrorists and criminals, and destroy the rights of law-abiding American citizens at the border," Wyden, an Oregon Democrat said.
 "If a border agent takes your phone or computer and forces you to unlock it, they are allowed to copy the contents of your device - which can amount to pretty much your whole life."

-In response to an NBC News report Monday that 25 citizens, 23 of whom were Muslim, had their phones and passwords demanded, CBP reiterated that such searches were within its authority.
+In response to an NBC News reported Monday that 25 citizens, 23 of whom were Muslim, had their phones and passwords demanded, CBP reiterated that such searches were within its authority.

 "All travelers arriving to the US are subject to CBP inspection," the agency said in a statement.
 "This inspection may include electronic devices such as computers, disks, drives, tapes, mobile phones and other communication devices, cameras, music and other media players and any other electronic or digital devices. ...
 Keeping America safe and enforcing our nation's laws in an increasingly digital world depends on our ability to lawfully examine all materials entering the US."